Jim Lewis (astrologer): Career

+In 1979, Lewis published the first edition of his annual Sourcebook of Mundane Maps.

+Lewis eventually sought the technical expertise of Michael Erlewine, creator of the Local Space technique software, and this collaboration resulted in the first Astro*Carto*Graphy software in the late 1970s.

+Lewis service marked the term Astro*Carto*Graphy and submitted a patent application for his hand-drawn technique that "utilizes a transparent overlay that is superimposed on a map" in 1980, which was granted on December 8, 1981.
+His obituary states that Lewis was well known to be "strongly litigious" about his brand.
+The patent expired on February 26, 2000 and trademark on the term Astro*Carto*Graphy expired in 2011.

+For his pioneering work in continuing to develop and promote the technique via his brand Astro*Carto*Graphy, Lewis received the Marc Edmund Jones Award in 1978, and the "Regulus Award for Discovery, Innovation, and Research" at the United Astrology Congress in Washington, D.C., in 1992.

-Lewis lectured throughout the world and regularly conducted seminars in which he trained students in astrocartography techniques.
+Lewis lectured throughout the world and regularly conducted seminars in which he trained students in Astro*Carto*Graphy techniques.
 He later went on to administer a certification exam.
-Candidates who passed his stringent qualifications were given a certificate as a professional astrocartographers.
+Candidates who passed his stringent qualifications were given a certificate as a professional Astro*Carto*Grapher.

-Lewis's theories were subsequently developed by other astrologers, including Steve Cozzi and Martin Jay Davis.
-For his original work in developing and promoting the technique of astrocartography, Lewis received the Marc Edmund Jones Award in 1978, and the "Regulus Award for Discovery, Innovation, and Research" at the United Astrology Congress in Washington, D.C., in 1992.

 Personal life and death

 Lewis was gay and lived in San Francisco for most of his life.
 In the mid-1980s he was struck by a vehicle while crossing Military Road in Sydney, Australia, which is on his Mars Ascending line.
 Lewis died of a brain tumor in San Francisco on February 21, 1995, at age 53.